-The results highlight the importance of the friction law as it conditions the shear stress calculations' results and thus bedload transport.
+The results highlight the importance of the friction law as it conditions the results of the shear stress calculation and thus bedload transport.
 Friction laws are equations that usually link flow velocity to depth and roughness (Rickenmann and Recking, 2011).
-The Manning-Strickler formula is particularly suited for high submersion flows (Ferguson, 2007; Rickenmann and Recking, 2011) whereas the Ferguson friction law is known to have the best performances from low to high submergence (Rickenmann and Recking, 2011) which is probably more suited to our case study, for which the water height is of the same order of magnitude as the roughness at the beginning of the flood.
-Then the submergence becomes high during the peak flood.
-This explains why sediment depositions and erosions appear to be overestimated with the Strickler formula.
-The Ferguson friction law seems thus better suited to the complexity of the processes that occur within the LDG.
+The Manning-Strickler equation is particularly suited for high submersion flows (Ferguson, 2007; Rickenmann and Recking, 2011).
+The Ferguson friction law is known to have the best performance from low to high submergence (Rickenmann and Recking, 2011), which is probably more suited to our case study and for which the water height is of the same order of magnitude as the rough-